AI Website Generation Economics: What Agencies Should Know

-TL;DR: We log every AI call in our pipeline to DynamoDB — LLMs, image generation, web search — with per-step, per-provider cost breakdowns.
-A complete AI-generated website costs between $0.25 and $0.95 in AI spend.
-At agency scale, that’s $25–90/month for 100 client sites.
-Here are the real numbers.
+TL;DR: We log every AI call in our pipeline to DynamoDB — LLMs, image generation, web search — with per-step, per-provider breakdowns.
+AI generation costs are a fraction of what most people assume.
+At agency scale, the margins are excellent.
+Here’s what drives cost and how model routing keeps quality high without burning money.

 Why This Matters for Agencies